 In consideration of the output of surveys from past ESDWs, this set of guidelines has been prepared and will be provided to the organisers to ensure optimal management of the event.
-From the participant feedback of previous workshops, there have been some very noteworthy points.
+Specific points arising from participant's feedback are:

-There is always a risk that organisers eagerness to cover as much material as possible during workshops may be counter-productive, and exhaust participants so much that they cannot absorb additional material.
+- Balance of the program: there is always a risk that organisers eagerness to cover as much material as possible during workshops may be counter-productive, and exhaust participants so much that they cannot absorb additional material.
 The fact that ESDW's may cover material that is very new to a participant and also require that the participant simultaneously codes new modules is intellectually very demanding.
-It is therefore essential to give participants time to assimilate what they have learned, by not over-charging the number of hours of work/lectures each day or presenting too may different topics within a short period, and including a long break between the morning and afternoon session (or the equivalent).

-Ideally, participants should arrive the day before the beginning of ESDW's, particularly if travelling to a training site takes very long.
-If a session is required on the day of the arrival, it should be kept short and not be essential for the rest of the meeting.

-It is also advisable to record, where possible, audio/video with slides, allowing participants to revisit lectures or demonstrations in their own time, both during and after the meeting.
-Such material also can be used by people who did not have the opportunity to attend the ESDW in person, thereby increasing the potential number of future users, and the impact of the ESDW.

-Where a substantial amount of software already exists, to which the participants are adding modules, it is critically important that such software be fully documented, with a legible glossary of terms and definitions.
-Organisers should liaise with programmers and the software manager to ensure that appropriate documentation is prepared and communicated to participants well in advance of the meeting.
-Modules should be identified such that participants can tune them to their own research priorities on their return to their home bases, so as to allow and facilitate substantial further work there.

-It is also highly important that all the software requirements (applications that will be used) are discussed with the software manager at least 2 months in advance, which will help to avoid any technical problems at the event.
+It is therefore essential to give participants time to assimilate what they have learned, by not over-charging the number of hours of work/lectures each day or presenting too may different topics within a short period, and including a long break between the morning and afternoon session (or the equivalent). - Logistics: ideally, participants should arrive the day before the beginning of ESDW's, particularly if travelling to a training site takes very long.
+If a session is required on the day of the arrival, it should be kept short and not be essential for the rest of the meeting. - Preservation of material: it is also advisable to record, where possible, audio/video with slides, allowing participants to revisit lectures or demonstrations in their own time, both during and after the meeting.
+Such material also can be used by people who did not have the opportunity to attend the ESDW in person, thereby increasing the potential number of future users, and the impact of the ESDW. - Screening of documentation: where a substantial amount of software already exists, to which the participants are adding modules, it is critically important that such software be fully documented, with a legible glossary of terms and definitions.
+Organisers should liaise with programmers and the software manager to ensure that appropriate documentation is prepared and communicated to participants well in advance of the meeting. - Selection of projects: modules should be identified such that participants can tune them to their own research priorities on their return to their home bases, so as to allow and facilitate substantial further work there. - Coordination and preparatory work for software needs: it is also highly important that all the software requirements (applications that will be used) are discussed with the software manager at least 2 months in advance, which will help to avoid any technical problems at the event.
 Furthermore, if HPC resources are required, this needs to be flagged at least 2 months beforehand.
 Participants should be able to arrive on site and start coding without having to deal with any problems relating to installing the software, getting accounts or having the right permissions.
 For these reasons, guidelines for software installation and resource access need to be created in collaboration with the software manager.